-Have each man introduce himself; you may want to have an icebreaker or two prepared to help guys open up.
+At your first group meeting, start on time and open with prayer.
+Have each man introduce himself; you may want to have a fun icebreaker question or activity prepared to help guys open up.

 Consider asking each man to take three to five minutes to share briefly where he is on his spiritual journey, and what he hopes to give and get out of the group study.
-Don't try to go too far too fast; be sensitive to men who might take longer to open up than others.
+Don't try to go too far too fast; be sensitive to men who might take longer to open up.

-Continue with a discussion of the study, as agreed upon by leaders.
+Continue with a discussion of the six-week study, using the discussion questions found in the workbook.